-This minor provides two full years of modern language instruction to prepare students for living and working within an intercultural society both at home and abroad.
-The minor consists of five language courses fostering linguistic and cultural proficiency.
+This minor provides two full years of modern language and culture instruction to prepare students for living and working within an intercultural society both at home and abroad.
+The minor consists of five courses, either five language courses or a combination of language courses with up to two culture courses.
 Students with previous language skills must consult the minor adviser for placement evaluation before they register.
 Part of the requirements for this minor can be fulfilled by courses taken abroad.
 This minor is closed to fluent native speakers of Spanish.

 |Choose five consecutive language courses:|

 |MLSP-301||Intermediate Spanish I|

 |MLSP-402||Advanced Spanish II|